 Learn more about Montessori education

-We encourage prospective parents to browse these links to gain additional information into the Montessori philosophy, charter schools in California, and examples of other successful California Montessori Charters.
+We encourage prospective parents to browse these links to gain additional information into the Montessori philosophy.

 American Montessori Society.
 Official webpage for one of the main Montessori organizations in the U.S.A.
 The AMS is one of the governing boards that provides accredidation to Montessori elementary schools.

 The Montessori Foundation.
 A non-profit group that publishes valuable articles on the Montessori philosophy, including the journal "Tomorrows Child" which can be accessed on their website.